whowechina/iidx_pico/README.md

 ### Step 1 - Buy
 * Main PCB
-  Just go [JLC](https://jlcpcb.com/) and make the order.
+  Just go [JLC](https://jlcpcb.com/) or some other PCB vendor you like and make the order.
 Make sure the board thickness is **1.2mm**, it's very important!
 * Acrylic disc for IIDX Pico and IIDX Jumbo
   Find a vendor to cut a 3mm thick black acrylic using corresponding DXF file.
+  You can 3D print a turntable disc, but it is prone to heat deformation.

 ### Step 2 - 3D Print
 #### Keyboard